mirkokiefer/csv-simple-stream/README.md

 - `toObjects`: transform the rows from arrays to objects according to the csv header
 - `from`: start iteration on the specified row index (index is inclusive)
 - `to`: end iteration on the specified row index (index is inclusive)

+##toCSV(iterator, options)
+Creates an iterator that transforms arrays or objects to CSV formatted lines.

+Options:
+- `objects` (default: `false`): defines whether the source iterator returns arrays or objects
+- `columns` (optional): If `objects: true` this option will configure the columns that are output.